Jamie Dornan, Dakota Johnson 2018: Pair Proved Close Friendship, Amelia Warner's Husband Spotted In LA Airport

-Jamie Dornan and Dakota Johnson are, undeniably, among the most successful pairings in Hollywood.
+Jamie Dornan and Dakota Johnson are undeniably among the most successful on-screen pairings in Hollywood.
 As a matter of fact, they were previously rumored to be having a secret affair because of their effective portrayal as Christian Grey and Anastasia Steele in the Fifty Shades series.
-However, the Fifty Shades Freed lead stars have denied the allegations many times over and insisted that they are just friends.
+However, the Fifty Shades Freed stars have denied the allegations many times over and insisted that they are just friends.

 “It’s so annoying.
 He truly eats whatever he wants.
 He’ll just jump around for fifteen minutes and then eat a roll of bread stuffed with cheese and potato chips, and six candy bars, and then take off his shirt.
 It’s rude!”

-In February 2017, Jamie Dornan finally addressed the rumors claiming that Dakota Johnson has affected his relationship with Amelia Warner.
-Speaking to The Telegraph, the 35-year-old Irish actor said that his marriage did not suffer because of his role and steamy sex scenes in the Fifty Shades series.
-Jamie even claimed that he always had the support of his wife even if she has not watched any of the movies.
+In February of 2017, Jamie Dornan finally addressed the rumors claiming that Dakota Johnson has affected his relationship with Amelia Warner.
+Speaking to the Telegraph, the 35-year-old Irish actor said that his marriage did not suffer because of his role and steamy sex scenes in the Fifty Shades series.
+Jamie even claimed that he always had the support of his wife — even if she has not watched any of the movies.

 “The more public interest there is in you, the more horrible people become.
 People start to say disgusting things about your family, about your children.”

 Dakota Johnson, for her part, shared that Jamie Dornan has been so protective of her.
 The rumored girlfriend of Chris Martin even stated that her friendship with the husband of Amelia Warner was built on trust.
-The Fifty Shades Freed lead actress even shared that leading man usually comforts her when things get rough on set.
+The Fifty Shades Freed actress even shared that Dornan usually comforted her when things got rough on set.

 #Universal's #FiftyShadesFreed seduced audiences in its worldwide debut ????#BoxOffice #PeterRabbit #The1517ToParis #DakotaJohnson #JamieDornan #eljames #ClintEastwood https://t.co/3XL7NJhS1t